 Additionally, if you’re looking for improved odor control and volatile organic compound (VOC) absorption ability, the odor control filter is a good choice.
 Unlike many competitors, it uses a solid frame filter with real carbon pellets inside instead of the typical (and weak) thin mesh pre-filter with an activated carbon coating.

 Convenience & control features

 The LV-PUR131 also has some more advanced features that set it apart from others:

 - Auto-sensing operation adjusts fan speed automatically based on the air quality

 - Sleep mode for ultra-quiet operation

-Basically, with the LV-PUR131 you get better-quality air filtering along with automatic “set and forget” operation.
+Basically, with the LV-PUR131 you get better-quality air filtering along with an automatic “set and forget” operation.

 The LV-PUR131S is nearly identical but adds smartphone control along with a slightly larger room size coverage.

 In case you’d love even more convenience, there’s another version called the LV-PUR131S.
 It offers smartphone control via WiFi and slightly larger room size coverage (322 sq. ft. vs the 300 of the LV-PUR131).